How To Choose The Best SEO Company For You…

-- What kind of changes will be required to your website and will they be noticeable?
+- What kind of changes will be required to my website and will they be noticeable?
 You should expect them to talk about on-page and off-page changes.
-On-page will require the subtle inclusion of the targeted keyword phrases in various locations on each page, off-page will require changes to your meta data such as your title tag and meta descriptions
+On-page will require changing content in various locations on each page, off-page will require changes to your meta data such as your title tag and meta descriptions updating.

 - I know that developing an incoming link profile is important, how will you develop additional links to my site?
-You should be looking for them to talk about quality of links as well as quantity and a balanced link profile including publishing unique insights in your industry on leading websites, guest articles on relevant websites, a small number of high quality free and paid directories, working with journalists, creating ‘tentpole’ content, local websites, government or educational institutions, your suppliers etc
+You should be looking for them to talk about quality of links as well as building a balanced link profile including publishing unique insights in your industry on leading websites, guest articles on relevant websites, a small number of high quality free and paid directories, working with journalists, creating ‘tentpole’ content, local websites, government or educational institutions, your suppliers etc…

 - Can you show me examples of your work?
 References are useful to physically speak to someone, however bear in mind that no one will provide you with a bad one.
 However you can look at their reviews online as these are harder to fake, especially if there are a large number of them.
 B2B review sites such as clutch are also very good indicators.
-You also want to see that they can point to current examples of their successes – short competitive keyword phrases such as “computer repairs” rather than “computer repairs for left handed plumbers”
+You also want to see that they can point to current examples of their successes – short competitive keyword phrases such as “computer repairs” rather than “computer repairs for left handed plumbers”.

 - What volume of traffic increase is it reasonable to expect and over what time frame?
 There are a lot of factors to consider here but assuming your site is technically sound and has quality original content, it can typically take 6-12 months to see significant gains.
-If an SEO agency says they can guarantee 50-100% increase in quality traffic within about three months and potentially much more if your site is languishing
+If an SEO agency says they can guarantee 50-100% increase in quality traffic within about three months then treat with caution!